 Charity Care and Financial Assistance

 Charity Care is available to Alta Bates Summit patients.
-If you believe you may qualify, please ask for information at the registration desk, or call and speak with one of our Financial Counselors based on the location of your care:
+If you believe you may qualify, please ask for information at the registration desk, or call and speak with one of our Patient Advocates based on the location of your care:

 - Alta Bates or Herrick Campuses

 The hospital is legally obligated to provide this form to all patients, whether they are insured or uninsured.

 Thank you for choosing Alta Bates Summit Medical Center for your hospital services.
 This text is designed to help our uninsured patients understand our billing process, payment options, and services available.
 Uninsured patients are patients who have no health insurance or third-party payer source to assist with the payment of their hospital bill.
 This information applies only to your hospital bill and does not include any bills received from physicians, anesthesiologists, clinical professionals, ambulance companies, etc. that may bill you separately for their services.